-2.2.3 Environment
+2.2.4 Environment

-The Forest Glen/Montgomery Hills Sector Plan's environmental recommendations aspire to improve human experiences and ecological well-being by introducing green cover elements into the community landscape.
+The Forest Glen/Montgomery Hills Sector Plan's environmental recommendations aspire to improve human experiences and ecological well-being by introducing green cover elements into the community landscape transforming it from gray to green.

-A vital component of the plan is to reduce local energy demand and consumption by supporting the construction of energy-efficient buildings and implementing roadway improvements to reduce traffic congestion and vehicle idling.
-These recommendations will assist Montgomery County in reaching its 2035 goal of carbon neutrality by providing cleaner and safer air to its citizens while countering climate change.
+Another vital component of the plan is to reduce local energy demand and consumption by supporting the construction of energy-efficient buildings and implementing roadway improvements to reduce traffic congestion and vehicle idling.
+These objectives will assist Montgomery County in reaching its 2035 goal of carbon neutrality by providing cleaner and safer air to its citizens while countering climate change.

-In combination, the environmental, site-specific and plan recommendations work holistically to create a thriving urban ecosystem that performs valuable services.
-These strategies aim to sequester carbon, filter air and water, reduce surface temperatures, provide wildlife habitat, decrease greenhouse gases and more.
-They will support a livable, resilient and sustainable community for humans and biome.
+In combination, the environmental site-specific and plan recommendations work holistically to create a thriving urban ecosystem that performs valuable services.
+These services aim to sequester carbon, filter air and water, reduce surface temperatures, provide wildlife habitat, decrease greenhouse gases and more.
+They will support a more livable, resilient and sustainable community for humans and biome.